DragonSenses/Algorithms/LeetCode/55-jump-game/problem.md

 This bottom-up approach eliminates recursion and processes the array from right to left, ensuring that each position is evaluated based on previously computed results.

+## **Intuition**

 ### What is Bottom-Up?

 The bottom-up approach involves building up a solution from the smallest subproblems to the larger ones.
 This is done iteratively, starting from the base cases and combining them to solve the larger problems.
 Unlike the top-down approach that relies on recursion and memoization to break down problems, the bottom-up approach iteratively solves the problem by reversing the order of computation and leveraging previously computed results.

+### Converting from Top-Down to Bottom-Up

+Top-down to bottom-up conversion is done by eliminating recursion.
+In practice, this achieves better performance as we no longer have the method stack overhead and might even benefit from some caching.
+More importantly, this step opens up possibilities for future optimization.
+The recursion is usually eliminated by trying to reverse the order of the steps from the top-down approach.

+The observation to make here is that we only ever jump to the right.
+This means that if we start from the right of the array, every time we query a position to our right, that position has already been determined as being `VALID` or `INVALID`.
+This means we don't need to recurse anymore, as we will always hit the memo table.